Game & Watch Gallery 2

 This can be seen by exploiting a Super Game Boy BIOS palette glitch which involves clicking on the camera icon in the custom palette menu, then wait for the palettes to change, and exit the menu with L and R buttons.

-Game Boy Color support was added outside Japan as well as an early US version released in extremely small quantities.
+Game Boy Color support was added outside Japan as well as an early US version released in extremely small quantities, but the Japanese version of the game has never received a Game Boy Color upgrade and was rediscovered as part of the September 2020 lotcheck leak.
 The Australian release was known as Game Boy Gallery 3, due to Game Boy Gallery being the first title in the series.